Cyclingbob/maplinarm/README.md

 If you have installed it already, only run the first, second and last bullet point steps.

-- Install this repository by cloning it: <strong>git clone https://github.com/Cyclingbob/maplinarm maplinarm2</strong>
+- Install this repository by cloning it: <pre>git clone https://github.com/Cyclingbob/maplinarm maplinarm2</pre>
-- change directory to this new folder: <strong>cd maplinarm2</strong>
+- change directory to this new folder: <pre>cd maplinarm2</pre>

-- Create a new udev rules file at <strong>/etc/udev/rules.d/85-robotarm.rules</strong> with the contents
+- Create a new udev rules file at <pre>/etc/udev/rules.d/85-robotarm.rules</pre> with the contents
 <pre>
 SUBSYSTEM=="usb", ATTRS{idVendor}=="1267", ATTRS{idProduct}=="0000", ACTION=="add", GROUP="plugdev", MODE="0666"
 </pre>